At a glance

-This test measures the amount of copper in the blood, urine, or liver (hepatic).
+This test measures the amount of copper in the blood, urine, or liver tissue (hepatic).
 Copper is an essential mineral that the body incorporates into .
-These enzymes play a role in the regulation of iron , formation of connective tissue, energy production at the cellular level, the creation of melanin, and the function of the nervous system and brain.
+These enzymes play a role in the regulation of iron , formation of connective tissue, energy production at the cellular level, the production of melanin (the pigment that produces skin colour), and the function of the nervous system and brain.

 Copper is found in many foods including nuts, chocolate, mushrooms, shellfish, whole grains, dried fruits and liver.
 Drinking water may acquire copper when it flows through copper pipes and food may acquire it when it is cooked or served in copper dishes.
 Normally, the body absorbs copper from the intestines, makes it non-toxic by binding it to a and transports it to the liver.
 The liver stores some of the copper and binds most of the rest to a protein called that when copper is attached, becomes the enzyme caeruloplasmin.
 About 95 per cent of the copper in the blood is bound to caeruloplasmin with the remainder mostly bound to albumin, transcuprein (another copper-binding protein) and copper-amino acid complexes.
 The liver excretes excess copper into the and it is removed from the body in the stool.
 Some copper is also excreted in the urine.

 Both excesses and deficiencies of copper are rare.
 Wilson disease, an inherited disorder, can lead to excess storage of copper in the liver, brain and other organs.
 This can cause tissue damage and and such as:

 - nausea, abdominal pain

 Some of these symptoms may also be seen with copper poisoning that is due to or environmental exposure to copper or conditions such as liver disease or obstructions that prevent or inhibit copper metabolism and excretion.